SamsungDForum/WebAssemblyDemos/wasm_player_sample/README.md

-# Elementary Media Stream Source - Sample Application
+# Tizen WASM Player - Sample Application

 ## Introduction

-This is a sample application showing how to use **[Elementary Media Stream Source](https://developer.samsung.com/smarttv/develop/extension-libraries/webassembly/elementary-media-stream-source/overview)** to play media on a TizenTV device using a WebAssembly module.
+This is a sample application showing how to use **[Tizen WASM Player](https://developer.samsung.com/smarttv/develop/extension-libraries/webassembly/tizen-wasm-player/overview)** to play media on a TizenTV device using a WebAssembly module.

 The sample application's features are:
-* elementary media stream playback with EMSS (*Normal Latency* mode),
+* elementary media stream playback using `HTMLMediaElement` with a `ElementaryMediaStreamSource` data source (*Normal Latency* mode),
 * looping video,
 * implementation of Seeking and [Multitasking](https://developer.samsung.com/SmartTV/develop/guides/fundamentals/multitasking.html).